Billplz/Billplz-for-WooCommerce/readme.txt

 * NEW: Support order refunds via Billplz payment order
 * NEW: Added compatibility for WooCommerce High-Performance Order Storage (HPOS)
 * FIXED: Retrieve the customer's name from the checkout page instead of their profile information for a logged-in customer
-* FIXED: Duplicate admin notices when saving the plugin settings
+* FIXED: Issue with admin notices when saving the plugin settings

 = 3.27.4 =
 * NEW: Added compatibility for advanced checkout plugin; eg: WooCommerce Fast Cart